pixeldroid/programming-pages/docs/_guides/Theme-Features.md

 ---
 layout: page
 title: Theme features
-description: a list of features provided by the theme
+description: list of features provided by the theme
 order: 1
 ---